copyleftdev/TUNDR/README.md

 ## 📚 Documentation

+### MCP Integration

+The server implements the following MCP endpoints:

+- `POST /mcp/optimize` - Submit a new optimization task
+- `GET /mcp/status/:id` - Check the status of an optimization task
+- `GET /mcp/result/:id` - Get the results of a completed optimization
+- `DELETE /mcp/task/:id` - Cancel a running optimization task

 ### API Reference

-Check out the [API Documentation](https://pkg.go.dev/github.com/tundr/mcp-optimization-server) for detailed information about the available methods and types.
+Check out the [API Documentation](https://pkg.go.dev/github.com/copyleftdev/mcp-optimization) for detailed information about the available methods and types.

 ### Example: Basic Usage